Get Your Free Consultation Now

 Verbal abuse can have long lasting emotional effects on the victim.
 Patients in nursing home facilities are usually admitted when they are already fragile both physically and mentally.
 Consequently, a patient who is verbally abused can suffer psychological harm.
 It is important to make sure that the patient receives proper psychiatric treatment and, if necessary, medical treatment for any resulting injuries.

 Also, notify the nursing home of instances of verbal abuse committed by a nursing home employee.
 It is the legal responsibility of the nursing home to remedy the situation.
 You should also contact Adult Protective Services (APS).
 APS was made to help elder adults (65 years and older) and dependent adults (18 to 64 years old who are disabled) who are victims of abuse or neglect.
-A list of Adult Protective Services’ contact information organized by California counties is provided here.
+A list of Adult Protective Services’ contact information organized by California counties is provided by the National Care Planning Council.

 Lastly, contact your local State Ombudsman.
 The Long-Term Care Ombudsman Program is responsible for investigating and resolving complaints made regarding resident long-term care facilities, including assisted living and nursing home facilities.
 You can call their Crisis line at 1-800-231-4024 or visit the California Department of Aging website for a list of county ombudsman phone numbers in California.